If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 - In terms of Global Warming Potential (GWP), almond nut production comes below dairy milk in terms of overall impact.
-On average, the GWP for dairy milk is 4.5 times that of almond milk, for USA.
+On average, the GWP for dairy milk is 4.5 times that of almond milk, in the USA.

-- Overall environmental impact of almond milk becomes much higher when it is consumed outside the production countries.
+- The overall environmental impact of almond milk becomes much higher when it is consumed outside the production countries.
 This effect is associated with the impact resulting from its transportation.

 Almond Production Sustainability Strategies

 The Almond Board of California and almond farmers have not ignored the concerns being raised with regard to the production of almonds.
 They have come up with some sustainability strategies that include:

 - The use of solar energy when processing almond nuts.

 - Education and training about almond sustainable practices.